marshalhayes/deepneuralnet-chess/README.md

 # deepneuralnet-chess
-Given a chess position as input, predict the most likely result of the game.
+Predict the most likely result of a chess game from a position without calculating any moves.

 This branch is an attempt to use TensorFlow and the Google Cloud Machine Learning Engine to train a model.